TRIDENTVM S.A.S.S. - Spazio Archeologico Sotterraneo del Sas / Sas Underground Archaeological Space

 The indicated parking is located in Via Manci.
 Main entrance has 26 steps 16 cm high.
 The entrance to the indicated archaeological space is the one without barriers and is located behind the Social Theater, it is with a lift (usable on request by calling 0461-230171).
 The internal paths of the archaeological space have various slopes ranging from a minimum of 9% to a maximum of 17%; some areas are preceded by steps with a maximum of 14 cm height.
 The two conference rooms are accessible; chance to see all the archaeological area in the room with 3D technology.

-Information collected by the staff of HandiCREA.
+Information collected by the staff of the Cooperative HandiCREA.